GameFoundry/bsf/Documentation/Manuals/Native/utilities.md

 ~~~~~~~~~~~~~

 ## Task scheduler {#utilities_i_c}
-@ref BansheeEngine::TaskScheduler "TaskScheduler" allows even more fine grained control over threads.
+@ref bs::TaskScheduler "TaskScheduler" allows even more fine grained control over threads.
 It ensures there are only as many threads as the number of logical CPU cores.
 This ensures good thread distribution accross the cores, so that multiple threads don't fight for resources on the same core.

-It accomplishes that by storing each worker function as a @ref BansheeEngine::Task "Task".
+It accomplishes that by storing each worker function as a @ref bs::Task "Task".
 It then dispatches tasks to threads that are free.
 In case tasks are dependant on one another you may also provide task dependencies, as well as task priorities.

 An example:
 ~~~~~~~~~~~~~{.cpp}